Planning Enforcement Investigator

 What You Will Be Doing

-- In this investigative role, you will establish the relevant site history and planning constraints, carry out site visits to take evidence and undertake interviews with complainants, alleged offenders and other interested parties.
+• You will establish and understand the relevant site history and planning constraints and collate evidence from complainants, alleged offenders and other interested parties.

-- It will be key for you to gather the available evidence and subsequently analyse investigations in planning terms, assessing the facts of the case and compliance with the planning system.
+• It will be your responsibility to analyse investigations in planning terms and assess the facts of the case and compliance with the planning system.

-- Communicating with a range of internal and external individuals, you will represent the Planning Enforcement Service and South Gloucestershire Council, delivering a high-quality service and demonstrate the councils core values.
+• Communicating effectively with a range of internal and external individuals, you will represent the Planning Enforcement Service and South Gloucestershire Council in delivering a high-quality service, demonstrating the council\’s core values.

 What We Need From You

-- You must have strong communication skills, both in conversation and in writing and can use diplomacy and decisiveness during difficult situations.
+• You must have strong communication skills, both in conversation and in writing and can use diplomacy and decisiveness during difficult conversations.

-- We require you to be organised as you will have an assigned workload, with the ability to achieve set deadlines.
+• It is essential that you are organised as you will have an assigned workload and will be required to achieve set deadlines.

 What You Need To Know

-- You will be expected to travel throughout the authority and surrounding area so you must have a full, valid driving licence with regular access to a vehicle or have an alternative means of travel.
+• You may be expected to travel throughout the authority you must have a full, valid driving licence with regular access to a vehicle or have an alternative means of travel.

 How a Career At South Gloucestershire Council Is Different